How to install Micro Edge on a custom appliance

 Write the Micro Edge image to the storage device

-Confirm that the image file successfully transferred by listing the /tmp directory.
+Confirm that the image file successfully downloaded by listing the /tmp directory.

 In the example below the file mfw-x86-64-combined.img.gz successfully saved to the /tmp directory as seen by the output.

-Once you confirm the target device label and the image file exists on the file system you can write the image to the local storage device using the dd command.
-In the previous example, the command would be:
+Once you confirm the target device label and the image file exists on the file system you can write the image to the local storage device using the gzip with the dd command.
+Following the previous example, the command would be:

-Allow a few minutes for the image to write to the disk.
+Allow several minutes for the image to write to the disk.

 Once the dd command completes you can shut down, remove the USB drive, and reboot.